justinmeiners/classic-colors/README.md

 ## Dependencies

-For now, you must build from source (help making it available for package managers would be greatly appreciated.)
+For now, you must build from source (help making it available in package managers would be greatly appreciated.)
 It has been tested on Debian (Ubuntu) and macOS.

-Assuming you have X11 installed you just need to install [Motif](https://motif.ics.com/motif) (dev version) and a few minor dpeendencies.
+Assuming you have X11 installed you just need to install [Motif](https://motif.ics.com/motif) (dev version) and a few minor dependencies.

 **Debian/Ubuntu**: